LSU Tigers women's basketball: Nikki Fargas era (2011–2021)

-Following Chancellor’s retirement, Nikki Fargas assumed the helm for the 2011–12 campaign.
+Following Chancellor's retirement, Nikki Fargas (an All-American for the Tennessee Lady Volunteers under Hall of Fame coach Pat Summitt under her maiden name, Nikki Caldwell) assumed the helm for the 2011–12 campaign.
 Over ten seasons, she coached LSU to a 148–106 overall record, led the team to six NCAA Tournament appearances, and reached the Sweet Sixteen twice (2013, 2014).
 While deep postseason success eluded LSU during her tenure, Fargas maintained program stability in the ultra-competitive SEC environment dominated by Tennessee, South Carolina, and others.

 Kim Mulkey era (2021–present)

 On April 25, 2021, LSU hired Kim Mulkey, a Hall of Fame coach who had guided Baylor to three NCAA championships, to the head coach position.
 Within two seasons, Mulkey dramatically reshaped the Tigers into a national powerhouse.

 2021–22: Culture Shift

 In her first season, Mulkey revamped the teams roster and staff, setting in motion infrastructure that paid immediate dividends.
-By season’s end, LSU posted a 26–6 record, marking a dramatic turnaround.
-Mulkey achieved her 100th LSU victory in just 114 games, outpacing Gunter’s pace.
+By season's end, LSU posted a 26–6 record, marking a dramatic turnaround.
+Mulkey achieved her 100th LSU victory in just 114 games, outpacing Gunter's pace.
 In 2024, Seimone Augustus rejoined the program—this time as an assistant coach—bringing continuity and legacy.